 What listing agents do

-- Prepare your home – A high-quality seller’s agent will make you aware of what the property needs to make sure it gets the best price.
-Your agent should also give you tips on staging your house so it looks its best when buyers are touring the property.
+- Prepare your home – A high-quality seller’s agent will make you aware of what the property needs to ensure it brings the best price.
+Your agent should provide tips for staging your house so it looks its best when buyers tour the property.

-- Devise a plan – It is essential to know how your listing agent is going to make your property stand out and increase the number of showings on your home.
+- Devise a plan – It’s essential to know how your listing agent is going to make your property stand out and increase the number of showings of your home.
 They should have a plan for determining buyer prospects and how to market to them effectively.
 They should also be aware of the seller’s personal finances in the event repairs or upgrades are recommended.

 - Arrange professional photography – Almost 90 percent of buyers searching for properties online make a decision based on pictures.
-It is essential for seller’s agents to arrange for professional photography so they can properly market your home.
+It’s essential for seller’s agents to arrange for professional photography so they can properly market your home.

-- Communicate regularly – Your real estate agent should prepare a report for the sellers each week to make them aware of everything they are doing to market and sell the property.
+- Communicate regularly – Your agent should prepare a report for the sellers each week to make them aware of everything they are doing to market and sell the property.

 - Negotiate – The listing agent should be a fierce negotiator.
-Part of his or her job is to help ensure they get you the best offer possible.
+Part of the job is to help ensure they get you the best offer possible.
 Remember, price is only one part of the offer.
-The offer they will negotiate on your behalf will get you the best terms on things including closing date, repairs/concessions, commissions, and of course price.
+The agent will negotiate on your behalf and get you the best terms on things including closing date, repairs/concessions, commissions, and of course price.

 - Manage contract process – A seller’s agent will need to be incredibly detailed so they stay on top of all details and deadlines to keep the sale progressing and ultimately get you to the closing table.

 Listing agents don’t receive any payment unless the seller’s home sells.
 If the house does get sold, the typical agent commissions paid out at closing is around 6% of the price of the seller’s home – and these commissions are typically split 50/50 between the listing agent and the buyer’s agent.

 How to choose the right listing agent